Streamingbolaget/osmf-vast-library/README.md

 Fork of the OSMF VASTLibrary project available at http://sourceforge.net/projects/osmf.adobe/

 ---
-The VAST project provides support for VAST 1.0 and VAST 2.0.
+The OSMF VAST library provides support for VAST 1.0 and VAST 2.0 for media players using the Open Source Media Framework.

 Requires osmf-vpaid-library to compile.